 IBridgePy starts to support Trailing Stop Limit order

-A trailing stop limit order is designed to allow an investor to specify a limit on the maximum possible loss, without setting a limit on the maximum possible gain.
-For more details about trailing stop limit order, please refer to the introduction of this type of order at https://www.interactivebrokers.com/en/index.php?f=606
+A trailing stop limit order is designed to allow investors to specify a limit on the maximum possible loss without setting a limit on maximum gains.
+IBridgePy now supports placing these advanced order types for algorithmic trading with Interactive Brokers using Python.

 IBridgePy from version 2.20180324 starts to support placing trailing stop limit order.